 Avocados are high in vitamin E as well.

 DHA is a specific type of omega-3 fatty acid "associated with an improved ability to access and use information," says Kuchan.
 It is hard for the body to extract DHA from nuts, but Dow says that seafood makes the nutrient very accessible.
-"Some fish needs to be wild caught to ensure it's high in [DHA] but low in mercury (e.g., salmon)," he says.
+"Some fish need to be wild-caught to ensure it's high in [DHA] but low in mercury (e.g., salmon)," he says.
 "But others are high in [DHA] and low in mercury even when farm-raised (e.g., rainbow trout, arctic char)."
 In addition, seafood is another excellent source of vitamin E.

-6. Black coffee and tea
+6. Black Coffee and Tea

 Great news: Your morning upper is actually doing wonders for your brain.
 "The combination of antioxidants in coffee and tea along with a moderate dose of caffeine is neuroprotective," Dow explains.
 "That's why people who have three small cups of coffee a day have significantly less dementia."

-1. Partially hydrogenated oils
+1. Partially Hydrogenated Oils

 This is just code for trans fats, which experts agree are terrible for brain health.
 "In addition to upping your risk for obesity and damaging your heart health, [trans fats] can cause serious brain drain," says Calapai.
 Not only are trans fats associated with Alzheimer's, but one study published in Neurology found that people who consumed high levels of the stuff "had lower cognitive abilities—and smaller brains—later in life."
 Fried and processed foods are typically the main culprits.

-Factory-farmed meat and dairy are usually low in nutrients and high in saturated fat, which has a number of negative short- and long-term effects, says Calapai: "It can decrease the brain's ability to fight the formation of Alzheimer's-linked brain plaque, according to a 2013 JAMA Neurology."
+Factory-farmed meat and dairy are usually low in nutrients and high in saturated fat, which has a number of negative short- and long-term effects, says Calapai: "It can decrease the brain's ability to fight the formation of Alzheimer's-linked brain plaque, according to a 2013 JAMA Neurology study."
 More immediately, saturated fat impedes your brain's ability to learn new information and form new memories "within as little as 10 minutes after chowing down," she says.

-"If you do eat meat, make it a side and not an entrée," says Dow.
+"If you do eat meat, make it your side and not an entrée," says Dow.
 And do your best to choose organic, pasture-raised, and/or free-range options, which have more omega-3s than the factory-farmed stuff.